How Often to Foam Roll Hips With Impingement | 321 STRONG Answers

 ## Target the Muscles Around the Joint

 Hip impingement (femoroacetabular impingement, or FAI) occurs when the femoral head and acetabulum create abnormal friction during movement.
 Foam rolling won't change that structural issue, but tight surrounding muscles make symptoms considerably worse.
 The glutes, piriformis, hip flexors, and tensor fasciae latae (TFL) all pull on the hip joint and limit available range of motion.
 Rolling these muscles releases myofascial tension and reduces compression at the joint, which expands your pain-free movement range.
-I've seen people with FAI get meaningful relief just from targeting the TFL and glutes consistently, since those two muscles have the most direct influence on femoral head positioning in the socket.
+I've seen people with FAI get real relief just from targeting the TFL and glutes consistently, since those two muscles have the most direct influence on femoral head positioning in the socket.

 Foam rolling can improve proprioception and neuromuscular control in the hip region ([Murray AM, *Journal of Bodywork and Movement Therapies*, 2017](https://pubmed.ncbi.nlm.nih.gov/29043110)).
 Better body awareness around the hip translates to better movement mechanics, which means fewer positions that load the joint aggressively.